Hybrid payroll: definition, benefits, challenges, and factors to consider

 How much does it cost to manage payroll?

 The cost to manage payroll depends on business size, employee count, and the chosen system.
 Manual payroll only involves staff time, but carries a higher risk of errors.
 Average payroll software ranges from $20 to $200 per month with an additional user fee, while outsourcing or hybrid models add charges for services.
-Larger firms invest more in compliance and scalability.
+Larger firms invest more in compliance and growth capacity.